Extra care housing

 Redbridge Adult Social Services has three extra care schemes for those who are eligible for support from the Council.

-- Oakfield Lodge in Ilford Town Centre was rated overall “Good” by CQC in March 2016
+- Oakfield Lodge in Ilford Town Centre was rated overall as “requires improvement” by CQC in November 2019

 There are other extra care housing schemes available throughout the Borough for those individuals funding it themselves and those who may not be eligible for support.
 Search the MyLife service directory